245 S. Spring St. | map | c.1894 - fall 1895

 Thomas Lincoln Tally was born in 1862 in Rockport, Texas.
 In 1893 he was running a phonograph parlor in San Antonio.
 He had first visited Los Angeles in 1890 and made the move west c.1894 with his early ventures in the L.A. area including phonograph parlors in Santa Monica and at 245 S. Spring St. Thanks to L.A. historian Mary Mallory for researching the facts on Tally's life and career.
 See her "T.L.
 Tally - L.A.'s Pioneer Film Exhibitor Part 1" and "T.L.
 Tally Part 2" on the site The Daily Mirror for more details.

-Edison's rep Bacigalupi on Spring Street: Peter Bacigalupi was a San Francisco guy who was the sole California agent for the Edison Kinetoscope equipment.
-Bacigalupi's early career in San Francisco is discussed in a July 15, 1916 article in Moving Picture World that's on Google Books.
+The beginnings with Bacigalupi on Spring Street: Peter Bacigalupi was a San Francisco guy who was the sole California agent for the Edison Kinetoscope equipment.
+Earlier, he had also lived in Peru for twenty years and, while there, operated a newspaper and had other business ventures.
+His career in San Francisco is discussed in a July 15, 1916 article in Moving Picture World that's on Google Books.
 Mary Mallory notes that in L.A.
 Bacigalupi first had an Edison Phonograph Parlor at 206 S. Spring St. before moving to 248 S. Spring.
+Mary adds:

 The Edison machines used a continuous loop of 35mm film.
 The Mutoscope machines used a flip card system with each card printed with the image taken from one frame of film.
 At this time there was no projection onto a large screen.
 While Edison would later use the Kinetoscope name for a theatre projector, at this point it referred to a coin operated machine.
 In addition to the movie machines, the business was still very much into music, selling both phonographs and the cylinders containing the music.

-Tally moves to 248 S. Spring Street: Sometime in the fall of 1895 Tally gives up on his phonograph location at 245 S. Spring takes over Bacigalupi's combination phonograph and movie machine parlor across the street and renames it Tally's Phonograph Parlor.
-In September 1895 this location is advertising films of the 1894 Corbett-Courtney fight on the Edison Kinetoscope machines, viewable by one person at a time.
+Tally moves to 248 S. Spring Street: In October 1895 Tally gives up on his phonograph location at 245 S. Spring takes over Bacigalupi's combination phonograph and movie machine parlor across the street and renames it Tally's Phonograph Parlor.
+Bacigalupi would make a return engagement to Spring St. around 1902.
+He's listed as the manager of the Edison Phonograph Agency at 431 S. Spring in the 1902 city directory.
+See the Penny Arcade / Johns & Devlin page for data on that location

 An October 27, 1895 Times ad.